gaultier/blog/advent_of_code_5.md

      (foo))
 ```

-The macro reorders the functions calls to make it flat.
+The macro reorders the functions calls to make it flat and avoid nesting.
 It is not strictly required, but I like that my code looks like a
 pipeline of data transformations.